What is Service Marketing?

 What are the 7Ps of Service Marketing?

-The 7 Ps of Service Marketing are essential elements that help businesses effectively market their services by addressing their unique characteristics.
+The 7 Ps of Service Marketing are essential elements that help businesses effectively market their services by addressing their unique characteristics and needs.

-5. People: People are the employees who play a vital role in service delivery as they directly interact with customers.
+5. People: Employees play a vital role in service delivery, directly interacting with customers.
 Well-trained and courteous staff create positive experiences and foster customer loyalty.

-6. Process: The process refers to the systems and procedures through which services are delivered.
-Efficient, customer-friendly processes enhance the experience and encourage repeat business.
+6. Process: The process refers to the system and procedures by which services are offered.
+Efficient customer-friendly processes ensure that customers have a pleasant experience and also promote repeat business.

 FAQs